kaltura/all-in-one-video-pack.wordpress/readme.txt

 * Improved playback performance
 * Removed 200MB per upload restriction

-Showcase your blog, see examples and pictures of the plugin and get support in our forum: http://www.kaltura.org/forums/wordpress-kaltura-plugin-all-one-video-pack-forums
+Showcase your blog, see examples and pictures of the plugin and get support in our forum: http://www.kaltura.org/forums/applications-and-cms-extensions/wordpress-kaltura-plugin-all-one-video-pack-forums

+View video walk-throughs of new features in version 2.4 here: http://wordpress.kaltura.org

 == Installation ==